Promising Scholars Fund

 "What we've designed fits the diversity of members in the Boulé.
 It's purposeful cloning modeled after the Grand Boulé social action program.
 We really want to establish legacies when it comes to contributing to the growth of American society, most specifically, the growth and advancement of people who look like us," explains Dr. Curtis Patton, a Promising Scholars Fund board member.

-When asked why the Beta Tau Boulé decided to entrust its assets to The Foundation, Al Johnson, president of the Promising Scholars Fund board, says, "The Foundation has a solid track record of investment performance.
+When asked why the Beta Tau Boulé decided to entrust its assets to The Foundation, Al Johnson, former president of the Promising Scholars Fund board, said, "The Foundation has a solid track record of investment performance.
 As an endowed scholarship fund, Promising Scholars can benefit greatly from The Foundation's experienced money management team, which should over time produce higher returns than our past results."

 Promising Scholar recipients demonstrate high levels of academic achievement, leadership and community service.
 A preference is given to students from the New Haven area.
 Bouchet scholarship winners receive up to $6,000 per year and are invited to an awards ceremony and personally connect with Bata Tau members.
 Past recipients may reapply to the program each year they meet eligibility requirements.

 The scholarship program aims to have an impact on improving African American educational attainment, particularly among males.
 The amount of scholarship awards is ultimately dependent on continued support from donors to the Fund; contributions are tax deductible.
 Thank you for your support!